KaMatthes/Spatial_temporal_morbidity_1918/README.md

-# 	Spatiotemporal Dynamics and Determinants of Influenza Incidence in Swiss Districts during the 1918-1920 Pandemic
+# 	How the 1918–1920 Influenza Pandemic Spread Across Switzerland - Spatial Patterns and Determinants of Incidence and Mortalityc

 ## Paper